swapnil-tiwari/MachineLearning-Course-ProblemSets/README.md

 # Ex-2)
 Implementation of Logistic Regression and Regularized Logistic Regression to predict if a student gets admission in a particular university seeing the older history according to scores and to predict if a microchip passes quality assurance test

+# Ex-3)
+Neurual Network representation and One-vs-All Prediction.
+Predicting numbers from their images form